I’ve always been a goal-oriented, results-driven person. It’s just my nature. As an adult, I realize I’ve been doing it wrong.

 I didn’t win MVP, and I was devastated.
 It took an embarrassing amount of time for me to move on from that.
 But, about five years ago, it dawned on me that my goal to be an MVP was a horrible goal.
 It left too much in the hands of other people.
 This type of goal could only have been realized if my coach had decided to play me as much as she had in years past.
 Even if I had played , the committee who divvies out the awards could have selected any other person to get that award for whatever reason.
 And, even if I played the absolute best basketball I was capable of all season, there just might have been someone out there who was more talented and more deserving.
 There’s nothing I could have done about that.

 So, how could I have set that goal in a more healthy way?
 I could have focused on things I actually had control over…shoot 100 free throws and 500 shots daily, make 40% of my 3-point shots in a game, get 1 steal for every 5 minutes I was on the court.
 These types of goals are objective, and I had almost complete control over my ability to reach them.
-I was not at the mercy of so many other people.
+They would not have left me at the mercy of so many other people.

 2. Make a plan.
 I was mountain biking with a friend a few years back.
-We were at a location known as “the bowl” where you could ride one of several options down a trail on the side of the bowl and them come up and out the other side on one of many trails.
+We were at a location known as “the bowl” where you could ride one of several trail options down one side of the bowl and then come up and out the other side on one of many trails.
 We had ridden the bowl a few times, and I was ready to attempt a harder route.
-I looked across the bowl and selected my trail, one that I had never ridden before, and took off.
+I looked across the bowl, selected a trail I had never ridden before, and took off.
 That was all the planning involved.
 As I was climbing up the far side, all seemed fine until I hit the top 18-ish inches, which went from a steep incline to straight up.
 I didn’t have enough speed and wasn’t prepared to maneuver my bike over that 18 inches.
 Instead, I found myself back flipping off my bike, falling back down the hill.
 Luckily, I wasn’t injured.

 With goals, you’ve got to know what you’re getting in to.
 Do your research.
 Talk to others who have done something similar.
 Make a plan.
 You’re far more likely to accomplish the goal if you’ve laid out some groundwork ahead of time.

 3. Stay focused on the next step.
-When I completed in Ninja Warrior, I went out on the very first obstacle, the quintuple steps, which is supposed to be the easiest obstacle on the course.
-In my defense, I was one of the very first people to run the course that night.
-We had been rain delayed twice and that course was WET.
-I made it through four (out of five) steps and began sliding off it because of the rain.
-I became so concerned about getting my footing that once I did, I forgot to look ahead to the next step before I jumped.
+When I completed in Season 8 of Ninja Warrior, I went out on the very first obstacle, the Quintuple Steps, which is supposed to be the easiest obstacle on the course.
+Here’s the thing, though.
+We had been rain delayed twice and all of us who had to run the course early in the night were on a very WET (translation: slippery) course.
+I made it through four (out of five) steps and began sliding off it.
+I became so concerned about getting traction, that once I felt I was ready to jump, I sorta haphazardly just went for it…But here’s the problem, I forgot to look ahead to the fifth step before I jumped.

 In mid-air, I realized my mistake.
 I was not headed towards the fifth step, but towards the side of it where there was nothing to grab or land on.
 I hit the side, fell in the water, and my 2016 American Ninja Warrior adventure was over in all of 30 seconds.